General Conference (LDS Church): Organization

 A member of the church's First Presidency normally conducts each conference session, with the church president presiding.
-(On occasions in the past, when part or all of the First Presidency have been absent, the First Presidency designates someone to conduct the conference, typically the most senior apostle not in the First Presidency.)
-The conducting official introduces the various speakers, which over the course of the sessions will generally include all members of the First Presidency and Quorum of the Twelve Apostles and a selection of other leaders in the church.
+On occasion, when part or all of the First Presidency have been absent, or impacted by age or illness, they designate someone to conduct the conference, although historically it was typically the most senior member of the Quorum of the Twelve Apostles not in the First Presidency, another apostle may also be assigned.
+The conducting official introduces the various speakers, which over the course of the sessions will generally include all members of the First Presidency and Quorum of the Twelve Apostles and a selection of other church leaders.
 Almost every general authority of the church is present, though outside the First Presidency and Twelve only a few speak.
-Non–general authority speakers may include male and female officers of auxiliary organizations.
+Non–general authority speakers may include male and female officers of church organizations.
 Most area seventies travel to Utah to attend at least one general conference per year.

-During one general session (usually Saturday afternoon), all the general authorities and general officers of the church are presented for the formal sustaining vote by the membership, and it is usually at this time that any changes among the general church leadership are announced.
+During one general session, all the church's general authorities and general officers are presented for the formal sustaining by the membership.
+Changes among the general church leadership are typically announced at this time.
 Normally, the members of the First Presidency and Quorum of the Twelve are mentioned by name; those in other positions are mentioned by name only if they are released from a previous position or called to a new one.
 The person conducting asks all of those who are in favor of sustaining the current leadership or the calling of a new leader to raise their hand in a "vote."
 He then asks that any who are opposed raise their hand.
 Dissenting votes are rare and the customary declaration at the end of the voting is that the voting has been unanimous.

-At the first General Conference after the death of a church president and the calling of his successor, the session at which the sustaining vote takes place is called a solemn assembly.
-At a solemn assembly, groups of Latter-day Saints are asked to stand in succession and sustain the new president of the church.
+At the first General Conference after the death of a church president and the calling of his successor, the session at which the sustaining takes place is called a solemn assembly.
+At a solemn assembly, groups of Latter-day Saints are asked to stand in succession and sustain the new church president.
 Typically, the order is: First Presidency, the Quorum of the Twelve, the Quorums of Seventy, Melchizedek priesthood holders, Aaronic priesthood holders, Relief Society members, members of the Young Women organization, and then all members together.
 Then the names of all other general authorities are read, and a sustaining and opposing vote is called for.

-Frequently, significant announcements are made at a General Conference, which may include the announcement of locations for new temples, adjustments to organizations, or changes in practice or policy.
+Frequently, significant announcements are made at a general conference, which may include the announcement of locations for new temples, adjustments to organizations, or changes in practice or policy.